Your Heart Rate

 Your pulse is your heart rate, or the number of times your heart beats in one minute.
 Heart rates vary from person to person.
-Your pulse is lower when you are at rest and increases when you exercise (because more oxygen-rich blood is needed by the body during exercise).
+Your pulse is lower when you’re at rest and higher when you exercise.

 Knowing how to take your pulse can help you evaluate your exercise program.
-If you are taking heart medications, recording your pulse on a daily basis and reporting the results to your doctor can help your provider determine if the drugs are working properly.
+If you are taking heart medications, recording your pulse daily and reporting the results to your doctor can help him see if your treatment is working.

 How Do I Take My Pulse?

-1. Place the tips of your index (second finger) and third finger on the palm side of your other wrist, below the base of the thumb.
-Or, place the tips of your index and second finger on your lower neck, on either side of your windpipe.
+- Place the tips of your index and middle finger on the palm side of your other wrist, below the base of the thumb.
+Or place the tips of your index and middle finger on your lower neck, on either side of your windpipe.

-2. Press lightly with your fingers until you feel the blood pulsing beneath your fingers.
-You may need to move your fingers around slightly up or down until you feel the pulsing.
+- Press lightly with your fingers until you feel the blood pulsing beneath your fingers.
+You may need to move your fingers around until you feel the pulsing.

-4. Count the beats you feel for 10 seconds.
-Multiply this number by six to get your heart rate (pulse) per minute.
+- Count the beats you feel for 10 seconds.
+Multiply this number by six to get your heart rate (or pulse) per minute.

 What Is a Normal Pulse?

-A normal resting heart rate is generally considered to be 60-100 beats per minute.
-The exact number will vary among individuals.
+A normal resting heart rate is usually 60-100 beats per minute.
+Your number may vary.
 Children tend to have higher resting heart rates than adults.